googleworkspace/gws-genai-addon-sample/README.md

 ### To replace deployment.json

-If you make any changes to the `deployment.json` file and need to redeploy the add-on, use the following command:
+If you later make any changes to the `deployment.json` file (i.e. logo, name of the add-on, etc) and need to redeploy the add-on, use the following command:

 ```sh
 gcloud workspace-add-ons deployments replace genai-gmail-companion --deployment-file=deployment.json